BrunoGrasselli/ansible-logstash/README.md

 ## ansible-logstash

-This repository contains an ansible playbook (`logstash.yml`) that installs Logstash to your server (together with Elasticsearch, Kibana and Nginx).
-It also contains a role that installs Filebeat to your app servers in order to forward the logs to logstash (`roles/filebeat`).
+This repository contains an ansible playbook (`logstash.yml`) that installs Logstash to a server (together with Elasticsearch, Kibana and Nginx).
+It also contains a role that installs Filebeat to app servers in order to forward the logs to logstash (`roles/filebeat`).

 ## Usage